-"New Zealand Prime Minister Christopher Luxon will be hoping the economy keeps improving over the next year with the country set to go to its next election in just over a year's time.
-Luxon and his National colleagues will be hoping to avoid being the first one-term New Zealand Government since 1975 - 50 years ago."
+"New Zealand Prime Minister Christopher Luxon will be hoping the sharp cuts to interest rates over the last year (a total of seven interest rate cuts by a total of 2.5% points from August 2024 to August 2025) will provide renewed support to the economy over the next year heading into the election due in just over a year's time.

+"Luxon and his National colleagues will be hoping to avoid being the first one-term New Zealand Government since 1975 - 50 years ago."